 Sage is known to have antioxidant and anti-inflammatory properties, while the leaves specifically are described as phytoestrogens.
 It is used widely in traditional medicine to help relieve the symptoms of menopause.

-In the first clinical study to evaluate the effect of Sage on decreasing of the severity of menopausal symptoms in postmenopausal women, study participants took a 100 mg capsule of sage extract daily for four weeks.
+In the first clinical study to evaluate the effect of Sage on decreasing of the severity of menopause in postmenopausal women, study participants took a 100 mg capsule of sage extract daily for four weeks.
 Researchers found the severity of hot flushes, night sweats, panic, fatigue, and concentration had significantly decreased after the consumption of sage extract.

 Meno Active contains 100mg of Sage Leaf Extract in every daily dose.